tortus/docker-rails-1.2-passenger-3/README.md

 </VirtualHost>
 ```

+## Apache Tuning

+Custom configuration files are provided for mpm\_event and mpm\_prefork to keep the number of apache processes down and reduce memory usage for development.

 ## Custom application environment variables

-Custom environment variables seem to get passed to the Rails app just fine, even though it is running within an Apache process.
+Docker environment variables seem to get passed to the Rails app just fine, even though it is running within an Apache process.
 However, this image will append the contents of the environment variable `$APACHE\_ENV_VARS` to /etc/apache2/envvars on startup.
 Use this variable to make custom environment variables available to Apache.

 Example: